Conferences

 Authors will hear by mid May 2026 if their abstract has been accepted for presentation.
 Although preferences for oral and poster presentations are considered, this format cannot be guaranteed and the running order cannot be amended.
 All presenting authors will need to register to attend the conference and attend in-person.
 Please note that if an author does not present at the conference, the abstract will be automatically withdrawn from publication.

-If you have any queries, please contact the Society's Events Officer.
+If you have any queries, please contact the Society's Events Manager.

 Order your tickets - Closing date for registrations 3 July 2026